AdobeDocs/document-cloud-learn.en/help/sign/integrations/integrations-overview.md

 ![Sign Integrate Image](../assets/Hero-Integrate.png)

 You can use Adobe Sign inside other applications your organization already uses, such as Microsoft, Salesforce, Workday, and Marketo to name a few.
-Check out how you can simplify your e-signature workflows in these integration guides and tutorials.
+Learn how you can simplify your e-signature workflows in these integration guides and tutorials.

 >[!NOTE]
 > If you're having trouble accessing any of these features, check with your organization's administrator to ensure the integration is enabled.